MohammadAmash/Detection-of-DDoS-Attack-in-Cloud-Environment/README.md

 Overview:

-This project presents the HKRE (Hybridized KNN and Random Forest with Ensemble Learning) model, an innovative solution for detecting Distributed Denial of Service (DDoS) attacks in cloud environments.
-By combining the strengths of K-Nearest Neighbors (KNN) and Random Forest algorithms through ensemble learning techniques, HKRE offers enhanced accuracy and speed, ensuring minimal disruption to service availability.
+This project presents the HKRE (Hybridized KNN and Random Forest with Ensemble Learning) model, DDoS attacks pose significant threats to cloud service availability, causing severe disruptions and financial losses.
+Traditional detection methods often struggle with balancing speed and accuracy, leading to delays in identifying and mitigating attacks.

-Features:
+Key Features:

+1. Ensemble Learning:
+   Integrates K-Nearest Neighbors (KNN), Random Forest, and AdaBoost algorithms to enhance detection accuracy and speed.
+2. Hybridized Model (HKRE):
-1. Hybrid Model: Combines KNN and Random Forest with ensemble learning to improve DDoS detection accuracy.
+   Combines the strengths of KNN and Random Forest through ensemble learning, achieving an accuracy of 95% with a detection time of 12 milliseconds.
-2. High Efficiency: Achieves high detection accuracy with fast execution times.
+3. Scalability:
-3. Scalability: Seamlessly integrates with cloud monitoring services for efficient resource management and scalability.
+   The model is optimized for cloud platforms, ensuring efficient resource management and real-time detection capabilities.
-4. Adaptability: Fine-tuned model parameters allow for dynamic adaptation to changing network conditions.
+4. Comprehensive Detection:
+   The model is trained on diverse datasets, including CICDDoS2019, to detect various DDoS attack types like UDP flood, TCP SYN flood, and ICMP flood.

+Impact:

+The proposed solution significantly improves the efficiency of DDoS detection in cloud environments, minimizing downtime and ensuring robust protection against evolving cyber threats.